Sarwesh2003/Personal-Profile/replit.md

 ## System Architecture

-The application follows a monorepo structure with clear separation between client, server, and shared code:
+The application has been converted to a static deployment format with multiple deployment configurations:

+- **Main Development**: Full-stack React + Express.js (for local development)
+- **Static Deployment**: React-only application optimized for static hosting
 - **Frontend**: React with TypeScript, styled using Tailwind CSS and shadcn/ui components
-- **Backend**: Express.js server with TypeScript
-- **Database**: PostgreSQL with Drizzle ORM (configured but not yet implemented)
+- **Contact Form**: mailto-based for static hosting compatibility
 - **Build System**: Vite for frontend bundling and development
-- **Deployment**: Configured for production builds with esbuild for server bundling
+- **Deployment**: Multiple configurations for Vercel, Netlify, and GitHub Pages

+## Deployment Structure

+- **portfolio-deploy/**: Ready-to-deploy static version with Vercel configuration
+- **portfolio-static/**: Alternative static deployment with minimal dependencies
+- **client/**: Original development frontend
+- **server/**: Development backend (not used in static deployment)

 ## Key Components